OsbornAI/Anime-Recommendation-Engine/README.md

 <br />

 ### Section 6 - Model building
-This section deals with building the model class and the functions that come along with it
+This section deals with building the model class and the functions that come along with it.
  - Create a bidirectional LSTM network which gets fed into a dense layer with a ReLU, which gets fed into a sigmoid layer which outputs a probability of it being above or below the mean rating
  - Add loading and saving functions for the model
  - Add functions which can provide analytics of how the data performs during training